• LGBT-Visitor-Center.png

 Greater Fort Lauderdale is also home to one of the largest Pride Centers in the country, the world's first AIDS museum, the global headquarters of the International Gay & Lesbian Travel Association, and the Stonewall Museum, one of the only permanent spaces in the U.S. devoted to exhibitions relating to LGBT+ history and culture.

-Recently, the Greater Fort Lauderdale CVB announced plans to host the first-ever Pride of the Americas Festival in 2020.
-The 10-day event will draw attention to the issues LGBT+ individuals face in Latin America and the Caribbean.
-It is expected to attract more than 350,000 attendees and will include a parade, a beach party, arts festival, social events and a human rights conference focused on LGBT+ rights.
+The Greater Fort Lauderdale Convention & Visitors Bureau hosted the first-ever Pride of the Americas Festival in 2020.
+The 10-day event drew attention to the issues LGBT+ individuals face in Latin America and the Caribbean.
+It attracted more than 350,000 attendees included a parade, a beach party, arts festival, social events and a human rights conference focused on LGBT+ rights.

 The Greater Fort Lauderdale Convention & Visitors Bureau has been welcoming LGBT+ travelers since 1996, when it became the first Convention & Visitors Bureau with a dedicated LGBT+ marketing department.
 Since then, Greater Fort Lauderdale has continued to break down barriers and facilitate visibility for the LGBT+ community at large, acting as a pioneer in the hospitality industry and ensuring that the destination is inclusive and welcoming with a diverse, safe and open community for all travelers.
 For more information on LGBT+ travel in Greater Fort Lauderdale, visit www.sunny.org/lgbt.